1. The Fundamental Attribution Bias

 Interview with Richard Shotton

-- Tech giant Uber's success with the application of psychological principals...and where it might fail due to the consumers inherent bias towards 'punishing unfairness'
+- Tech giant Uber's success with the application of psychological principles...and where it might fail due to the consumer's inherent bias towards 'punishing unfairness'

 - The application of the Pratfall Effect in recent ad campaigns by Carlsberg and Argos